wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 == Screenshots ==

 1. Settings Page
-2. This is the second screen shot
+2. Google+ Post

 == Changelog ==
 = 1.7.0 =
 * New - Support for Wordpress "Custom Post Types".
-* New - Ability to add open graph tags withiout third party plugins.
+* New - Ability to add open graph tags without third party plugins.
-* Improvement - Bettter compartibility/faster Google+ posting.
+* Improvement - Better compatibility/faster Google+ posting.
 * Improvement - If post thumbnail (featured image) is not set, script will look for images in the post.
 * Improvement - If excerpt is not set, script will auto-generate it.
 * Bug fix - Fixed "Changing format of the message for each individual post" problem.